goperea/ACC-Capstone-Project/README.md

         2.- Create a java object for accessing movie revie data.

-        3.- Update the home page to use Movie Review Mgr to display the name and image of a randomly.
+        3.- Update the home page to use Movie Review Mgr to display the name and image of a randomly selected movie.

         4.- Create a details page for each review showing the full details.